xenify-io/litepaper/README.md

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ◽️ If I make a stake now when will I recieve rewards?
-  - Please be aware that when you stake XNF tokens, you will not accumulate rewards within the same cycle in which you make the stake.
-This approach helps prevent front-running scenarios.
-Your staked tokens will only begin to accumulate native chain rewards after one reward distribution cycle has elapsed.
-These rewards are generated from both swap fees and burn fees and are gathered into a reward pool during the cycle.
-At the conclusion of the cycle, the protocol distributes the rewards among XNF stakers, guaranteeing a fair and transparent allocation.
+  - When you stake XNF tokens, you will receive rewards at the end of the same cycle in which you make the stake.
+These rewards comprise native chain tokens generated from both swap fees and burn fees collected during the cycle, as well as the yield generated from the rehypothecation of YSL.IO AlphaVault and MetaVault assets.
+Throughout the cycle, these rewards accumulate in a reward pool, and the protocol distributes the entire reward pool of native chain tokens among XNF stakers at the end of the cycle, ensuring a fair and transparent allocation.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)